spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-do-better-deployments.md

 * Your RDS instance URL.
 * Your DB credentials.

-You can obtain all these things by logging in to the AWS console and searching for "Task Definitions".
-Clicking on the Feature should bring you to the task definitions overview of Amazon Elastic Container Service.
-Select your backend gateway task (backgw) and then its latest revision (should be top of the list).
-Switch to "JSON" view.
-You are looking for the following parameters in the JSON document shown:
+To obtain all these things, follow these steps:
+1. Log in to the AWS console and search for "Task Definitions".
+2. To open the task definitions overview of Amazon Elastic Container Service, click the feature.
+3. Select your backend gateway task (backgw) and then its latest revision (should be top of the list).
+4. Switch to the **JSON** view and find the following parameters in the JSON document shown:
 - `SPRYKER_DB_HOST`
 - `SPRYKER_DB_ROOT_USERNAME`
 - `SPRYKER_DB_PASSWORD`